 Welcome to Part 3 of 4 in our blackjack FAQ guide.
-This page focuses on answers to players questions regarding live blackjack.
-Below you will find answers to almost 20 questions on playing brick and mortar blackjack.
+This page focuses on answers to player questions regarding live blackjack.
+Below you will find answers to almost 20 questions on playing bricks-and-mortar blackjack.
 This includes what is Vegas Strip, how casinos handle card counting, what is standard deviation and more.

 Blackjack Questions Answered

-Blackjack is popular, because it has the lowest house edge of any game in the casino.
+Blackjack is popular because it has the lowest house edge of any game in the casino.
 Blackjack has better odds than roulette.
 Blackjack has better odds than craps.
 Blackjack has better odds than baccarat.
 Certainly, blackjack has better odds than slot machines.
-The only game in the casino which comes close to the good odds of blackjack is video poker.
+The only game in the casino that comes close to the good odds of blackjack is video poker.

 Card clumping doesn’t affect blackjack gameplay at all, since it’s a bogus theory.
 The idea is the cards get clumped on the shuffle and you get an unfavorable bias clumped into the cards.
-I hope most of the readers can see this theory is flawed logic at face value.
+Hopefully readers can see this theory is flawed logic at face value.

-No, some casinos have the dealer deal the cards face-up and, in these situations, the dealer is only one who can touch the cards.
+No, some casinos have the dealer deal the cards face up and, in these situations, the dealer is the only one who can touch the cards.
 No reason exists for you as the player to touch those cards.
-Since players touching them could try to switch them or mark them, this is considered a no-no. Seeing all the cards dealt to players instead of half of them is a positive variation, so this isn’t such a bad trade-off.
+Since players touching them could try to switch them or mark them, this is considered a no-no. Seeing all the cards dealt to players instead of half of them is a positive variation, so this isn’t such a bad tradeoff.

 Vegas Strip blackjack is found on Microgaming websites and has specific rules.
-Vegas Strip blackjack uses 4 decks of cards and one betting position.
+Vegas Strip blackjack uses four decks of cards and one betting position.
 The dealer peeks for blackjack (3:2) and stands on a soft 17.
-Players can resplit up to 3 hands.
+Players can re-split up to three hands.
 Players can double on their first two cards in any situation.
 A double after a split is allowed.
 The house edge for Vegas Strip blackjack is a nice 0.36%.

 Card counters tend to have a profile.
 First, they tend to concentrate on the game more than most players.
 Instead of talking socially with dealers and other players, they stare at the cards while they count.
 They tend to take a little extra time before betting, but won’t hesitate when playing a hand between 12 and 16.
 They tend to be young and white and tend to have beards, as this disguises their face somewhat.
 These men tend to dress casually, but bet a lot of money.
 At the same time, they tend to have larger chip stacks, though they often bet $5 to $10 on their first hand or the first hand of a new deck.
 These players also tend to scout the tables before sitting down, hoping to find a good count.
 Of course, card counters play things close to the vest.
 Not only do they avoid tipping dealers (it hurts the bottom line), but the card counter also doesn’t drink alcohol while playing.